That’s right. I’ve been keeping a list.

 MLV’s Solicitor Returns is Vasquez investing in rock and roll, but retaining his songwriter’s spirit.
 Vasquez’s work has carried me this far; I have a feeling he’s going to be with me for a long, long time.

-Terry's a bit of a mystery to me as an American.
-I can't tell you much about them except that I very much enjoyed this summer's full-length, which revolves its way through a range of sounds, from the echoing garage punk of "Moscow on the Thames" and "Chitter Chatter" to glittery head rush of "Third War."
+Terry’s a bit of a mystery to me as an American.
+I can’t tell you much about them except that I very much enjoyed this summer’s full-length, which span a range of sounds, from the echoing garage punk of “Moscow on the Thames” and “Chitter Chatter” to glittery head rush of “Third War.”